diadatp/sscs-chipathon-2025-team-setup-and-hold/proposal.md

 ## Project Overview

-Team *Setup & Hold* proposes to design and characterize a 4-to-1 multiplexer (MUX4) standard cell at two different drive strengths for the OSU GF180MCU 3.3V 12-track standard cell library.
-This project will enhance the existing OSU library by adding optimized MUX4 cells that will improve synthesis quality for complex digital designs.
+Team *Setup & Hold* proposes to design and characterize an AOI222 standard cell (possibly at multiple drive strengths) for the OSU GF180MCU 3.3V 12-track standard cell library.
+We also hope to contribute our cell to the upstream library hoping it will improve synthesis quality for digital designs.

 ## Project Objectives

 ### Primary Goals
-- Design and implement MUX4 standard cells at two drive strengths (1X and 2X).
+- Design and implement AOI222 standard cells, if possible at multiple drive strengths.
 - Generate complete liberty files for both variants using open source and commercial characterization tools.
 - Contribute finalized, verified cells to the OSU library repository.
 - Demonstrate improved synthesis results using augmented library (synthesis only, not manufactured).